Creative Arts Grants

 You’ll hear back with the outcome of your application within 10 business days of the relevant deadline.

 At this period of time, meetings about grants will happen online.
-To submit a valid application you will still need to meet with the Creative Arts Officers over Zoom.
+To submit a valid application you will still need to meet with the Creative Arts Officers over Zoom/over the phone.

 OTHER GRANT OPPORTUNITIES

 You can also apply to The University of Melbourne Theatre Board for a range of grants to support student performing arts projects, for more information check out the Grants section of the UHT webpage.